David Sainsbury, Baron Sainsbury of Turville: Political career

 In July 2006, he became the first government minister to be questioned by police in the "Cash for Peerages" inquiry.
 On 10 November 2006, he resigned as Science Minister, stating that he wanted to focus on business and charity work.
 He categorically denied that his resignation had anything to do with the "Cash for Peerages" affair, although this was contradicted by subsequent press reports attributed to "Labour insiders" which suggested that his resignation was indeed a direct consequence of the affair.

 From July 1998 to November 2006, he held the office of Parliamentary Under-Secretary of State for Science and Innovation at the Department of Trade and Industry, serving in the House of Lords and accepting no salary.

 Because of his importance to the Labour Party as a donor, contemporary press reports described him as "unsackable".
 He has argued that there are "far too many reshuffles", and that there were considerable benefits to his remaining in post for so long.

 Sainsbury has also been associated with the Institute for Public Policy Research and Progress.
 Between 2001 and 2011 he provided £2 million of funding for Progress.
 In 2009, he created the Institute for Government with £15 million of funding through the Gatsby Charitable Foundation to help government and opposition politicians to prepare for political transitions and government.
 He donated £390,000 to Progress and the Movement for Change between December 2011 and April 2013, while he was not on a UK electoral register, which is contrary to electoral law, leading to Progress and the Movement for Change being fined by the Electoral Commission.

 Sainsbury funded the "Remain" side of the 2016 European Union membership referendum campaign, giving £2,150,000 to the Labour and £2,125,000 to the Liberal Democrats "Remain" campaigns.

 After the 2017 general election, Sainsbury announced he would no longer provide financial backing to party political causes, but will donate to charitable causes.
 During 2016 he had donated £260,000 to Progress in addition to backing "Remain" organisations.
 However, in late 2018 he donated £25,000 to Scottish Conservatives MP Luke Graham.

+In 2018, Sainsbury provided core funding for the centre-left think tank Policy Network.

 During the 2019 United Kingdom general election campaign Sainsbury donated £8 million to the Liberal Democrats, over half the party's election funding, making its election donations larger than the Labour Party's.

 Sainsbury has been a long-time patron of the socialist society Scientists for Labour.